nelsonjchen/op-replay-clipper/README.md

 From there on, follow the [Steps as normally used with GitHub Codespaces](#steps).

 You may want to "Rebuild Container without Cache" to update to a newer Openpilot UI periodically.

+#### GPU Acceleration

+Currently only tested with NVIDIA GPUs and on WSL2.
+Setup in other environments may be possible.
+In general, if you can run `nvidia-smi` and see your GPU, you should be able to run this tool with GPU acceleration.

+See `.devcontainer/docker-compose.yml` for some lines to uncomment when running this tool inside VSCode's Devcontainers.
+You will likely need to rebuild the container after uncommenting.
+Once rebuilt, check `nvidia-smi` to see if your GPU is detected inside.
+If it is, you should be able to run the tool with a higher `--speedhack-ratio` value.

+Things that are accelerated by passing in a GPU:

+* UI rendering
+* replay's decoding of the forward video if Nvidia GPU is used

 ### Self Running Teardown